leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 <img alt="ALGOSUP" src="./../Images/Unselected3.png" width="200">
 <img alt="ALGOSUP" src="./../Images/Unselected4.png" width="200">

-During the research process we experimented a few design.
-As you can see they weren't very eye-pleasing.
-The first image shows how colors could be saturated by using strong colors without balancing the image's colors properly.
-The following images are showing how white, green and yellow could make the image unreadable for the eye.
-Taking this into consideration, we choosed to avoid green and yellow, and use far less white.
+During the research process we experimented a few design that are not very eye-pleasing.

+Those tests made us realize that green and yellow colors do not render well with this type of cube, the colors are too vibrant to look nice with the rest.

-We also thought of creating a two-faced fresco, for people outside of the school and for the students and the staff.
+We also thought of creating a two-faced fresco, for people outside of the school on one side, and for the people in the room on the other.
 However we quickly found that the time required and the difficulty of such task is greater than what we can realistically offer.

 ## Risks and assumptions

-The main risk of the project is, not succeding in the creation of a well presentable pixel image containing the needed interval of rubik cubes, as such a software program will be use for the creation of a pixel image, that originate from a real image while considering the fact that one image pixel is the same as one cube pixel, by so doing, we are sure of neither exceeding nor not reaching the desired interval of rubiks cube for the fresco.
+The main risk of the project is, not succeding in the creation of a presentable pixelated image containing the needed interval of Rubik's cubes.
+As such, a software program will be used in the making of the image and the generation of instructions for its construction.

 ## Non-functional requirements

-We have few to none non-functional requirements, the main one is the QR code disposed on the bottom left of the fresco, as previously mentioned, the QR code is redirecting on ALGOSUP's official website.
+There are few to no non-functional requirements.
+The main one is the QR code disposed on the bottom left of the fresco, which, as previously mentioned, redirects to ALGOSUP's official website.

 ## Maintaining

 The maintenance is an essential part of every project, particulary with artistic projects.

-The fresco will need to be properly cleaned to keep the image visible.
-The fresco might also be destroyed or small parts can be disasembled by accident, to overcome this, a member of the group will have to visit the fresco during each breaks to see if a part is missing or on the ground.
+The fresco will need to be properly cleaned of dust and stains to keep the image properly visible.

+The fresco might also be destroyed or small parts can be disasembled by accident, to overcome this, a member of the group will have to visit the fresco regularly to see if a part is missing or damaged.
-As for the cleaning, a quick wipe should suffice to clean the dust from the cubes.

 ## Glossary
+[^1]: Pixel: The smallest unit of an image on a television or computer screen

-<span id="matrix">Matrix</span>: A rectangular table of quantities or expressions in rows and columns that is treated as a single entity and manipulated according to particular rules.
+[^2]: Matrix: A rectangular table of quantities or expressions in rows and columns that is treated as a single entity and manipulated according to particular rules.

-<span id="pixel">Pixel</span>: the smallest unit of an image on a television or computer screen